New growth and internationalization in the sixteenth century

 With the Reformation, the University of Basel became subject to civil authorities, yet decades of growth followed.
 Between 1550 and 1620, the institution had a considerable international impact – contrary to the general trend launched by the Reformation, in which universities became increasingly regional in focus.

 With the reorganization of the university and the issuance of new statutes in 1532, the University of Basel became subject to civil authorities, who had taken the side of the Reformation.
 No references whatsoever were made to the privileges it had previously enjoyed: the Reformed City Council, it seems, wanted to tacitly avoid any invocation of the historical continuity that the university considered so central its own view of itself and to the universal validity it claimed for the degrees it issued.
-For the university, it was not the German statutes of 1532 or those of 1539 that constituted its founding legal documents, but the Latin statutes of 1533, which remained essential silent about its relationship to the city.
+For the university, it was not the German statutes of 1532 or those of 1539 that constituted its founding legal documents, but the Latin statutes of 1533, which remained essentialy silent about its relationship to the city.
 Quite quickly, by 1539, it succeeded in revising the overly restrictive provisions of 1532 and largely regaining its corporate independence and rights of self-administration; nevertheless, the city’s deputies continued to play a part in appointing faculty.

 Whereas the curriculum of the medieval, pre-Reformation university – as an institution rooted in the spiritual mission of the church – served to further primarily theological forms of knowledge, now it was preparation for practical professions that gained importance.
 The statutes of 1539 accordingly stipulated that the university should serve to educate pastors, officials, judges, teachers, and doctors.
 Yet the curriculum quickly took on a chiefly humanistic cast, following the emerging historical-philological method, while the fulfillment of confessional requirements took on a more pro forma character.

 The following decades at the university were characterized by growth, as it repeatedly succeeded in attracting internationally renowned scholars – not least thanks to a flourishing role in book publishing and a comparatively tolerant religious attitude.
 Basel gradually became a fashionable destination for students of medicine and law and, after the middle of the century, drew more and more students from abroad.
-Despite the general trend towards regionalization spurred by the Reformation, then, the University of Basel had a considerable international impact in the second half of the sixteenth century.
+Despite the general trend toward regionalization spurred by the Reformation, then, the University of Basel had a considerable international impact in the second half of the sixteenth century.

 Humanism and empiricism: two factors of internationalization